 3. Can a person with HIV infection appear perfectly healthy?

 Yes.
-Many people feel well without any clinical signs in spite of having asymptomatic HIV infection for many years.
+Many people feel well without any clinical signs in spite of having asymptomatic HIV infection for many years (the latent phase).

 4. Are they infectious during this time?

 Yes.
 The danger is that many infectious people who feel well do not know that they have HIV infection.

 5. How common is HIV infection in pregnant women in South Africa?

 By 2013, almost 30% of pregnant women attending state antenatal clinics were HIV positive.
 This has increased from less than 2% in 1990.

 6. What is the risk that this woman will pass HIV to her infant?

 With a vaginal delivery and no antiretroviral prophylaxis, the risk of HIV transmission is 20%.
 The additional risk of mixed breastfeeding is 15%.
 With antiretroviral prophylaxis consisting of triple therapy for the mother during pregnancy and breast feeding and nevirapine for the child during breast feeding the overall risk is less than 2%.